Stokes’ first career hits help Pirates finally solve Reds

 Jeff Hoffman (2-3) lasted four innings, giving up three runs and four hits while striking out four and walking two.
 Hoffman is winless in his last four starts and fell to 0-3 in three career starts against Pittsburgh.

+“There were some good things but then he got behind in the count a little bit too much and had to work a little bit harder than you would like to see,” Reds manager David Bell said.

-The Pirates’ Adam Frazier had two hits, including a two-run homer in the eighth off Sean Doolittle.
+The Pirates’ Adam Frazier had two hits, including a two-run homer in the eighth off Sean Doolittle, his first of the season.
 Frazier has a 12-game hitting streak, matching a career best.

 The Pirates moved in front 3-1 with a two-run fourth inning.
 Kevin Newman knocked in a run with a triple to the left-center field wall and scored on Stokes’ single to left.